-Flax Seeds, or in this case Flaxseed Oil, has long been touted for its health benefits (for example, it’s filled with healthy fats, like omega-3, and is a great source of fiber).
-On top of that, it’s an amazing source of energy, with more potassium than a banana and more calcium than a cup of skim milk.
+Flax seeds, or in this case Flaxseed oil, has long been touted for its health benefits (for example, it’s filled with healthy fats, like omega-3, and is a great source of fiber).
 You can consume flaxseed oil in its natural form, or via supplements.
-We like Spring Valley Flaxseed Oil ($20).
+We like Spring Valley Flaxseed Oil ($28).

 Bananas are loaded with vitamins, antioxidants, minerals, and good carbs.
 Eat one when you’re feeling sluggish, and you’ll find yourself instantly more awake.

 We’ve already established that Chia Seeds are pretty much the answer to every beauty woe under the sun, but who knew they could give you a boost of energy, too?
 They’re full of fiber, omega-3 fatty acids, manganese, phosphorus, and protein, meaning they’ll satiate you (especially if you sprinkle them on salad) and keep your energy levels up without a spike or crash.
 Want more proof?
-A recent study published in the Journal of Strength and Conditioning concluded that consuming chia seeds enhanced exercise performance for 90-minute workouts the same way an energy drink would, but without all the extra sugar.
+A study published in the Journal of Strength and Conditioning concluded that consuming chia seeds enhanced exercise performance for 90-minute workouts the same way an energy drink would, but without all the extra sugar.